SaskarKhadka/Nepali-News-Classifier/README.md

 In this project I experiment with Attentive Seq2Seq, Encoder Transformer(BERT) and some Machine Learning models to classify Nepali news articles

-Check out this <a href="report/Nepali News Classifier.pdf">document</a> to learn about the models
+Check out this <a href="report/Nepali News Classifier.pdf">document</a> to learn about this project

 ## Setup Instructions
 - Run the setup.sh script